On a one day trip to kodaikanal and feeling rushed? Read on…

 Jeep – As a general rule of thumb jeeps are bit cheaper than a reserved taxi but in turn Jeeps lack safety (as they are open) particularly so if you are traveling with luggage.

-Hope you liked my travel guide to Kodaikanal, and hope you find it useful for planning the local sightseeing in Kodaikanal.
+Hope you liked my travel guide to Kodaikanal, and hope you find it useful for planning you trip to Kodaikanal.
 Do write in comments your questions and feedback!